ujkan/ujkan.github.io/content/about/_index.md

 Will I succeed?
 No. Is it worth trying?
 Yes.

-Besides that, I have experience in a few other programming languages, most substantially in Python, Haskell, and C.

-I'm currently interested in:
+Right now, I'm actively interested in:
 - automation with quick&dirty scripts (even when it costs more time)
 - [writing](/year-archive/)
 - information architecture patterns (in the style of Christoph Alexander's